SchulzLab/AMIAtlas/Figure3/README.md

 #### Packages

+`ReactomePA`, `clusterProfiler` for functional enrichments; `maSigPro` for significance analysis; `pheatmap` for generating the heatmap and clustering.

 #### Data

 (i) miRNA spearman correlations, for each celltype: provided in the folder (in zenodo) `correlations/<CT>_spearman_alltimepoints_anno.tsv`. where CT stands for either CM, FB, EC or HC.

+(ii) sample configurations as in the folders `configurations/`

-(ii) miRNA expression files provided in the folder `expression/<CT>_mature_normalized_CPM.1.txt`.
+(iii) miRNA expression files provided in the folder `expression/<CT>_mature_normalized_CPM.1.txt`.
 These are the CPM normalized miRNA expression, where CT stands for either CM, FB, EC or HC.